 Judging-Perceiving Confusion in IPs & IJs

-As discussed in my e-book, The 16 Personality Types, the Judging and Perceiving dimension is probably the most confusing and misunderstood of the Myers-Briggs dichotomies.
+As discussed in my recent eBook, My True Type, the Judging and Perceiving dimension is probably the most confusing and misunderstood of the Myers-Briggs dichotomies.
 Jung himself did not use a J-P indicator for describing the types.
 The J-P indicator (i.e., the last letter of the four-letter type designation) was added by Myers and Briggs as a sort of short-hand way of labeling the types.
 Unfortunately, many people are unaware of this and take the J-P label to mean something it does not.
 In actuality, the J-P label merely describes whether the first extraverted function in a given type’s functional stack is a Judging function (either Te or Fe) or a Perceiving function (either Ne or Se).

 The J-P labeling system actually works fine for Extraverts, since their first extraverted function is also their dominant function.
 Hence, there is no confusion, for instance, in calling an ENFP a Perceiver or an ENTJ a Judger.
 This very accurately describes the dominant mode of operation for these types.